The processes, roles and mechanisms detailed below implement the BODS Language Support Policy.

 The diagram below provides an extremely high-level overview of the workflow.
 It excludes the final step of making the translation live.

-BODS translations currently live under the Open Data Services Transifex account.
-The BODS docs and schema live in BODS-main (for the latest in-development version), or versioned projects (for versioned releases of the standard), e.g. v0.1 ‘project’ is bods-v01.
-The project contains ‘resources’, each of which correspond to a page of documentation (an individual RST file) plus one each for the schema, codelists and .svg files.
+A Transifex project contains ‘resources’, each of which correspond to a page of documentation (an individual RST file) plus one each for the schema, codelists and SVG files.
 These may also be referred to as ‘source files’.

 Create a free Transifex account on their sign up page.

-$ apt-get install gettext
+(for extracting from SVGs):$ apt-get install gettext

 $ apt-get install python3-babel